75th D-Day Commemoration

 We are offering a 75th D-Day Anniversary Commemorative wine to help support this historic endeavor and a percentage of sales will be donated to a D-Day Squadron charitable fund that is helping to transport veterans, students and the vintage American aircraft to the celebration in Normandy.

-The 2016 Liberation Pinot Noir sold out fast last year, but we are now in the process of bottling the 2017 Liberation Pinot Noir, which is sure to sell out just as fast!
+The 2016 Liberation Pinot Noir sold out fast last year but the 2017 Liberation Pinot Noir is even better and is sure to sell out just as fast!

 The commemorative wine bottle boasts custom art by Craig Kodera that depicts the planes in action over Normandy and the artwork on the nose of the featured plane was inspired by a B-29 that Joe Anderson’s uncle flew in World War II.